An Innovative Approach to Chemistry for NYS Schools

 By adopting green chemistry, teachers and students learn to consider the impacts of the chemicals they work with throughout the chemical's life cycle, from use through disposal.
 In a green chemistry classroom, teachers and students alike will develop:

-- Appreciation of how their decisions in the chemistry lab affect their health and the environment
+- Understanding of how their decisions in the chemistry laboratory affect their health and the environment

 - Increased awareness of chemical toxicity.